-We’ve had LOTS of questions about how to bring pets to Ecuador and about how pet-friendly Cuenca is, so we thought we’d record a quick video talking about our experience bring Daisy and Alicia here.
+We’ve had LOTS of questions about Bringing Pets to Ecuador and about how pet-friendly Cuenca Ecuador is, so we thought we’d record a quick video talking about our experience bring Daisy and Alicia here.
 It was quite the adventure!

 For our fellow vegans, we’re using the term “pets” in this post and in the video for SEO value.
 More people search for pet travel and pet services than they search for companion animals or fur babies so we don’t want to miss out on that search traffic.

-USDA APHIS – Pet Travel from the US to Ecuador
+USDA APHIS – Bringing Pets to Ecuador from the USA

-If you’re bringing your pet to Ecuador, the first thing you need to do is read through all the guidelines and certificate paperwork on the USDA APHIS website: https://www.aphis.usda.gov/.
+If you’re bringing pets to Ecuador, the first thing you need to do is read through all the guidelines and certificate paperwork on the USDA APHIS website: https://www.aphis.usda.gov/.
 APHIS stands for “Animal and Plant Health Inspection Service.”

 Here’s the page with the Health Certificates for Dogs and Cats, specifically for Ecuador.
 You need to have this paperwork with you at all times while travelling internationally with your pets.